Passport & Notarial Services By Appointment Only

 Operating hours: 08:30–11:30 and 13:00–14:30hrs Monday to Friday

-To make an appointment, all visitors, please submit the Booking Request Form and any relevant document(s) to email@example.com
+Kindly schedule an appointment at least 5 working days in advance and await confirmation of the appointment from us.
+To make an appointment, all visitors, please submit the Booking Request Form and any relevant document(s) to firstname.lastname@example.org

 Due to increased security at M Thai Tower, you must bring your passport or a suitable government issued photographic identification to gain access to the Embassy.